 - How many subjects will I study?

 In Year 7 you will continue with many of the subjects that you have studied at primary school including Maths, English, Science, Religious Studies, PSHE, Citizenship, Art, Music and Physical Education.
-There are also many other subjects that you may have previously studied in topic or project work at primary school such as History, Geography, Food Technology, Graphics, Textiles and Information Technology.
-Your timetable will also include three Modern Foreign Languages: Spanish, French and German.
-As you progress through the school, the curriculum will broaden to include the 3 separate Sciences: Biology, Chemistry and Physics as well as Drama, Latin and Computing.
+There are also many other subjects that you may have previously studied in topic or project work at primary school such as History, Geography, Food Technology, Graphics, Textiles and Computing.
+Your timetable will also include two Modern Foreign Languages: Spanish and French.
+As you progress through the school, the curriculum will broaden to include the 3 separate Sciences: Biology, Chemistry and Physics as well as Drama and Latin.

 - What are the main differences between primary school and CRGS?